synnaxlabs/synnax/docs/tech/rfc/0016-231001-frame-flight-protocol.md

 # 1 - Vocabulary

-**Frame** - Architecture for wrapping primitive arrays with identifying meta-data into aligned arrays that streamline the telemetry transfer process.
+**Frame** - Architecture for wrapping primitive arrays with identifying meta-data into aligned arrays that streamline the telemetry transfer process. </b>
 **Telemetry** - Data samples received from sensors and sent to actuators; typically stored on Synnax server.
-More details available [here](../../../pluto).
+More details available [here](../../../pluto). </b>
 **Series** - A strongly typed collection of telemetry samples over a time range.
-The fundamental unit of data transfer in Synnax server.
+The fundamental unit of data transfer in Synnax server. </b>

 # 2 - Motivation

 A key feature of Synnax is its ability to send real-time data to be analyzed by the system.
-The current system utilized Synnax Frames, which are organized as JSON, and thus add a heavy workload to the network.
-Furthermore, JSON is encoded in utf-8, thus having a higher overhead cost per datapoint than other encoding schemes.
-As both the transmitter and receiving side of the network should have knowledge of the system design before transmission, the goal is to create a library capable of reducing the JSON data to a byte array, and thus remove much of the overhead cost of sending JSON data.
+The current system utilized Synnax Frames, and thus add a heavy workload to the network.
+As the Frames are currently send as JSON over the network, and JSON is encoded in utf-8, there is a high overhead cost per datapoint than other encoding schemes.
+As both the transmitter and receiving side of the network should have knowledge of the system design before transmission, the goal is to create a library capable of reducing the JSON data to a byte array, and thus remove as much overhead as possible without reducing correctness.

 This system will be implemented in four different languages (C++, Go, Python, TypeScript) to meet the various demands of Synnax.